Convert Joules to British Thermal Units

 When do you need to convert between Joules and British Thermal Units?

-An imperial unit of heat energy, defined as the amount of heat required to raise one pound of water by 1°F (about 1,055 joules).
+An imperial unit of heat energy, defined as the amount of heat required to raise one pound of liquid water by 1 °F at standard conditions (≈ 1,055.
 Joule and British Thermal Unit are both energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.